Blue nuthatch: Taxonomy

 In 2014, Eric Pasquet and colleagues published a phylogeny based on examination of nuclear and mitochondrial DNA of 21 nuthatch species.
 The position of the blue nuthatch within the genus was not established with certainty, having a far lower correlation than many others in the model.
-Nevertheless, under the findings the species appears best represented by a clade comprising the velvet-fronted nuthatch and the sulphur-billed nuthatch (S. oenochlamys).
-These tropical Asian nuthatches are themselves a sister clade to one comprising the subgenus Sitta (Micrositta) (sometimes called the canadensis group), along with the brown-headed nuthatch (S. pusilla) and the pygmy nuthatch (S. pygmaea).
+Nevertheless, under the findings the species appears best represented by a clade comprising the velvet-fronted nuthatch and the sulphur-billed nuthatch S. oenochlamys (and presumably also the very similar yellow-billed nuthatch S. solangiae, which remains untested).
+These tropical Asian nuthatches are themselves a sister clade to one comprising the subgenus Sitta (Micrositta) (sometimes called the S. canadensis group), along with the brown-headed nuthatch (S. pusilla) and the pygmy nuthatch (S. pygmaea).
+These results were confirmed by a further study in 2020 by Martin Päckert and colleagues.

 Subspecies

-There are three recognized subspecies of the blue nuthatch.
+Three subspecies of blue nuthatch are accepted: